Certificate III in Information, Digital Media and Technology

 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 3

-After successful completion you may wish to apply for a range of opportunities such as:
+After successful completion of our games design course you can apply for a range of opportunities such as being an:

-- An assistant animator in the Games Industry in a small, medium or large games development company
+- assistant animator in the games industry in a small, medium or large games development company